Fitting tolerances around window and door frames, trims, and sealants

-A full set of design drawings and specifications shall be made available to the Warranty Provider and all other interested parties prior to the associated works starting on site.
-This may include:
+A full set of design drawings and specifications shall be made available to the Warranty provider and all other interested parties prior to the associated works starting on site.
+This may include, but is not limited to:

-- Evidence of certification confirming weather-tightness rating as detailed within BS 6375.
+- Evidence of certification for the window assembly, confirming weather-tightness rating as detailed within BS 6375 ‘Performance of windows and doors - Classification for weathertightness and guidance on selection and specification’.

 - Evidence of UKCA marking in accordance with UK Construction Production Regulation.